mirsiadaty/computer-vision-yolo11/README.md

 # computer-vision-yolo11

-The following are examples of 'object detection' in pictures:
+The following are examples of 'object detection' in pictures.
+We used version 11 of the neural network model YOLO (You Only Live Once), open-sourced by Ultralytics (https://huggingface.co/Ultralytics/YOLO11)

 ![tmp6yf0_eyz](https://github.com/user-attachments/assets/e935e5b4-347d-4698-96e1-0e531ff4b9a7)